ArwaSheraky/Airlines-Delay-Analysis/Data_Story.md

 After analyzing and reviewing delay causes, **Late Aircraft** was the main cause of delays in june 2015, with an average delay of `17.6 minutes`.
 The summary is illustrated in the chart below.
 ![June Delays](./Charts/june_delay_reasons.png)

-### Cancellation and Delays in February.
+### Cancellation in February.
 WHY?
 ![Feb Delays and Cancellation](./Charts/cancellation_causes.png)

 ### High Delay Ratio of United Airlines.
 WHY?
 As illustrated in the bar chart below, the main delay causes of United Airlines are **Airline Delay** and **Late Aircraft**, with averages of `15 minutes` and `14.5 minutes`, respectively.
-In general, airline cancellations or delays are contollable which include  maintenance or crew issues, aircraft cleaning, baggage loading and fueling.
+In general, airline cancellations or delays are contollable factors which include  maintenance or crew issues, aircraft cleaning, baggage loading and fueling.
 ![United Cancellation Reasons](./Charts/united_delay_reasons.png)

 ## How could we avoid these problems/take opportunities?

-### For Aircrafts Delays:

 ### For Weather Delays and Cancellations:
 * Understand whether certain airports are better equipped to deal with extreme weather conditions and replicate this model at other airports.